VincentVTran/Database-GridLayout/README.md

 **Introduction** <br/>
 This is was one of my first attempt with creating a database via .txt files (9/12/18).
 I used a PrintWriter and Scanner along with a few nested for-loop algorithm to add and remove rows.
+The program is quite broad in terms of applicable use so it could potentially be used for future projects.

 **Instruction** <br/>